colbsa/UnamiLodge.org/_posts/news/2022-10-27-Meet-Our-2023-Officers.md

 **Liam Lynch** is an Eagle Scout and Vigil member of Unami, One, and is about to succeed his brother as *Lodge Chief*.
 Liam has received the Chuck Benshetler Spirit of Camp Leadership Award, and has served as Camp Promotions Chair, chapter officer, and Lodge Vice Chief.

-**Terence Lindsay** is a Life Scout and Brotherhood member of Unami, One and will be serving as the 2023 *Lodge First Vice Chief*.
-Terence has brought a new energy to our lodge in his previous work as Lodge Operations and Brotherhood Chairman.
+**Terence Lindsay** is a Brotherhood member of Unami, One and will be serving as the 2023 *Lodge First Vice Chief*.
+Terence continues his dedicated efforts to our Lodge from his previous work as Lodge Operations and Brotherhood Chairman.

 **Zach Kline** is an Eagle Scout and Brotherhood member of Unami, One and will be serving as 2023 *Lodge Second Vice Chief*.
 Zach has served multiple roles on the Ordeal Committee as well as Chief of General Nash Chapter.
+Zach is a proud Fall Fest Volunteer as well as a ceremonialist.

 **Skye Kramer** is a Brotherhood member of Unami Lodge and will serve as our 2023 *Lodge Secretary*.
 Skye has served as a chapter officer, and chaired the Camp Promotions Committee this past year.
+Skye is an NYLT staffer as  well as a Fall Fest Volunteer.

-**Paul Siminuk** is a Brotherhood member of our Lodge and will be serving as the 2023 *Lodge Treasurer*.
-Paul has served as a chapter officer, and is a member of the Resica Falls Camp Staff.
+**Paul Siminuk** is a Life Scout and Brotherhood member of our Lodge and will be serving as the 2023 *Lodge Treasurer*.
+Paul has served as a chapter officer, and joined the Resica Falls Camp Staff as a faithful OA Ceremonies volunteer.

 These officers will be inducted to their positions at the 107th Annual Lodge Dinner, January 7, 2023.
 [Stay tuned at UnamiLodge.org/calendar](/calendar) for when registration becomes available.